jamesdwilson/meteor-jw-opinionated-skeleton/README.md

 _Compatible with 0.6.5 of the Meteor/nodejs web development framework._

+Thanks to [Roland Flanagan](/flanamacca) for contributions as well!

 A collection of packages and a good starting point for building my next meteor project.

 You may also find it useful. ;) But I wrote this for me, I love Coffeescript, and you may not, so feel free to change this to use whatever languages and packages you want.